awsdocs/amazon-ecs-developer-guide/doc_source/service-create-loadbalancer-rolling.md

 **To choose a load balancer type**

-1. If you have not done so already, follow the basic service creation procedures in [Step 1: Configuring Basic Service Parameters](basic-service-params.md)\.
+1. If you have not done so already, follow the basic service creation procedures in [Step 1: Configuring basic service parameters](basic-service-params.md)\.

 1. For **Load balancer type**, choose the load balancer type to use with your service:
 Application Load Balancer